Integrative Myofascial Bodywork

 What is Positional Release?

 Fascia--or the myofascial system--is essentially the thick, fibrous, "white stuff" that runs around, between, and through everything in our bodies: muscles, bones, organs, etc. It thickens to become the tendons and ligaments at junctures.
 Just like muscles, it can have trigger points, and tightness in one area may adversely affect other parts of the body.
 Addressing this tissue is the main way I try to engage other structures to create positive change.

 Fascia has many layers.
 It can be addressed in both a gentle and firm manner.
 Manual Therapy and Myofascial Release use sustained, gentle pressure to relax the tissue.
 Connective Tissue Massage uses a firmer touch with a stronger "stretch," that can feel akin to foam roller sensations; it is for people who prefer more intense work.
 There is no use of oil, creams, or lotions with fascial work and manual therapy, though one may use liquid chalk or Dycem® non-stick material to increase skin contact and/or enhance the stretch.

 Positional release is a gentle, non-invasive technique intended to release trigger points and tight, spastic muscles.
 The body or limb is moved into a position of comfort and the area of pain is held with gentle pressure until it unwinds.
 Though Ortho-Bionomy is a different technique, there are some similar principles, which is why I also use it.

 About Andrea, Your Therapist

 I am a graduate of Blue Sky School of Massage in Wisconsin and have passed the MBLEx licensure exam.
 I am a Certified Massage Therapist (CMT) who also holds Wisconsin state licensure.
-I have over 750 hours of initial training, and over 300 hours of continuing education in various modalities, both manual and energy techniques.
-I specialize in working with athletes and people in chronic pain.
+I have over 750 hours of initial training, and 400+ hours of continuing education in various modalities, both manual and energy techniques.
+I specialize in working with athletes, those healing from injuries, and people in chronic pain.
 As an endurance athlete, I understand the toll training can take on a person's body.
-I have also had a few surgeries, and can relate to those in chronic pain.
-I believe bodywork is imperative for a person to function properly--physically, mentally, and/or emotionally; I get regular bodywork myself and hold fast to this conviction.
+I have also had a few surgeries, and can relate to those who live with daily discomfort.
+I believe bodywork is imperative for a person to function properly--physically, mentally, and/or emotionally.